modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-1.md

 In 1950 Landau in collaboration with Vitaly Ginzburg (1916-2009) proposed the phenomenological Ginzburg- Landau theory to explain superconductivity.
 This theory is a combination of Landau's theory of second-order phase transition with a Schrödinger-like wave equation.

 Landau was recognized with the Physics Nobel Prize in 1962 and Ginzburg shared with Alexei A. Abrikosov (1928-2017) and Anthony L. Legett (1938) the 2003 Physics Nobel Prize “for pioneering contributions to the theory of superconductors and superfluids”.
-For more details see their Nobel Lectures: *Type II superconductors and the vortex lattice by Abrikisov, On Superconductivity and Superfluidity by Ginzburg and Superfluid 3-He: the early days as seen by a theorist by* Leggett.
+For more details see their Nobel Lectures: *Type II superconductors and the vortex lattice* by Abrikisov, *On Superconductivity and Superfluidity* by Ginzburg and *Superfluid 3-He: the early days as seen by a theorist* by Leggett.

-Ginzburg mentions in his Nobel Lecture *On Superconductivity and Superfluidity* that *Superconductivity is, if you please, the superfluidity of a charged liquid or, equivalently, superfluidity is the superconductivity of a noncharged liquid.*
+Ginzburg mentions in his Nobel Lecture *On Superconductivity and Superfluidity* that “Superconductivity is, if you please, the superfluidity of a charged liquid or, equivalently, superfluidity is the superconductivity of a noncharged liquid.”

 In 1952 Alexei Abrikosov formulated a theory for the second type of superconductor and introduced a mathematical function that described vortexes that forms in the conductor when an external magnetic field is applied.